Parents who Misuse Substances

 4. Protection and Action to be Taken

 Where there are concerns by practitioners involved with a family about a child living in the environment of substance misuse an assessment of the parent's capacity to meet the child's needs should take place to establish the impact on the child of the parent's lifestyle and capacity to place the child's needs before those of their own.
-A referral to the Children's Service Trust in line with the Referrals Procedure should be made and the practitioners from adult services, or other relevant agencies, should work in collaboration with the Children's Service Trust.
+A referral to the Children's Service Trust in line with the Contacts and Referrals Procedure should be made and the practitioners from adult services, or other relevant agencies, should work in collaboration with the Children's Service Trust.

 Where any agency encounters a substance user who is pregnant and whose degree of substance misuse indicates that their parenting capacity is likely to be seriously impaired, they must make a referral to the Children's Service Trust.